We Are Making a New World: History and description

-The work was among the first oil paintings produced by Nash.
-It was based on his 1918 pen-and-ink drawing Sunrise, Inverness Copse, which depicts the remains of a small group of trees at Inverness Copse, near Ypres in Belgium.
+Among the first oil paintings produced by Nash, the work was based on his 1918 pen-and-ink drawing Sunrise, Inverness Copse, which depicts the remains of a small group of trees at Inverness Copse, near Ypres in Belgium.
 Both works were exhibited in a solo exhibition entitled "The Void of War" at the Leicester Galleries in May 1918.

-Nash had signed-up shortly after the outbreak of the First World War with the Artists' Rifles.
-He transferred to the Hampshire Regiment and was sent to the front at Ypres.
-He had a passionate attachment to the natural world and regarded with horror the deformation brought about by the war.
+Nash enlisted shortly after the outbreak of the First World War with the Artists' Rifles; after transferring to the Hampshire Regiment, he was sent to the front at Ypres.
+His passionate attachment to the natural world caused him to regard with horror the deformation brought about by the war.

-In 1917 Nash returned to England having broken several ribs in a fall into a trench.
+In 1917 Nash returned to England, having broken several ribs in a fall into a trench.
 Soon afterwards the Battle of Passchendaele took place which left 200,000 British killed or wounded.
 Nash lobbied the Foreign Office to be allowed to return to the front as an official war artist.
 He wrote to his wife Margaret : "I am no longer an artist...I am a messenger who will bring back word from the men who are fighting to those who want the war to go on for ever..."

 The painting depicts a bright white sun rising above ruddy brown clouds, shining beams onto a desolated green landscape below, with unnatural mounds of earth piled up between the skeletal remains of blasted trees.
 Nash's style is developed from Cubism and Vorticism.